gurgeous/simhilarity/README.md

 ### Simhilarity::Bulk

 To use simhilarity from code, create a `Bulk` and call `matches(needles, haystack)`.
-It'll return an array of tuples, `[score, needle, haystack]`.
+It'll return an array of tuples, `[needle, haystack, score]`.
 By default, simhilarity assumes that needles and haystack are arrays of strings.
 To use something else, set `reader` to a proc that converts your opaque objects into strings.
 See **Options**, below.

 ### Simhilarity::Single